Undergraduates learning about the Foundation and beginning their lifelong journey of giving back to DU.

 Oak Circle Scholarships

-The DU Educational Foundation is proud to be using Oak Circle funds to provide scholarships to three upcoming programs hosted by the Association of Fraternal Leadership & Values (AFLV).
-Learn more about these opportunities and apply today!
+The DU Educational Foundation is proud to be using Oak Circle funds to provide scholarships to programs hosted by the Association of Fraternal Leadership & Values (AFLV).
+See below for a list of opportunities open now.

 The Undergraduate Interfraternity Institute (UIFI) is an intensive four-day leadership development experience for students who are looking to make an impact in their chapters and their communities.
 The program brings students from across the county together to work with experts in the fraternity and sorority world.
 Participants will learn from each other in large and small groups with space for individual reflection and introspection.
 Our goal is for all participants to have a new perspective about their own fraternity/sorority experience as a result of their time at UIFI.
 Participants will sign up for one of 6 sessions throughout the summer.

 2022 Session Dates:

 - Session 1: May 12-15